Union Jack flag icon Canada flag Canada Ireland flag Ireland

 From 1 July 2023, Scottish Fire and Rescue Service (SFRS) will no longer attend automatic fire detection (AFD) system callouts to commercial business and workplace premises.

-Duty holders with responsibility for workplace premises will be expected to safely investigate a fire alarm activation before calling 999, as SFRS control room operators will now be asking for confirmation of an actual fire or signs of fire, before sending the nearest fire resource.
+Duty holders with responsibility for workplace premises will be expected to safely investigate a fire alarm activation before calling 999, as SFRS control room operators will now be asking for confirmation of an actual fire or signs of fire before sending the nearest fire resource.

-This change does not apply to sleeping premises, such as hospitals, care homes, hotels or domestic dwellings who will continue to get an emergency response.
+This change does not apply to sleeping premises, such as hospitals, care homes, hotels, or domestic dwellings, which will continue to get an emergency response.

-SFRS has advised that signs of fire include visual flame, smell of smoke, smell of burning, or any fire alarm signal - other than a single smoke detector.
+SFRS has advised that signs of fire include visual flame, smell of smoke, smell of burning, or any fire alarm signal, other than a single smoke detector.
 Other fire alarm signals can include:

 • Heat detector